Asiya Azeem: Second tenure 15th National Assembly of Pakistan (2018-2023)

 Azeem took oath for her second term of the National Assembly on 7 October 2022.
 The oath was administered by Raja Pervez Ashraf, Speaker of the National Assembly of Pakistan.

 During her first address to the 15th National Assembly; Azeem stressed the need for dialogue to find solutions to the prevailing problems of Pakistan.
 “We are not enemies, just political rivals,” she said.
 The lawmaker called for actions to end the politics of hate, saying that bullying was not the job of politicians.
 “We reject those who spread mischief on Earth.
 Allah commands us not to spread mischief on Earth,” she said.
 Azeem said that the government alone could not resolve all the problems, therefore, parliament had to find the solutions.
 She emphasised on the supremacy of parliament.
 She called for devising a procedure for the appointment of judges.

-On October 17, 2022; Azeem spoke on her calling attention notice regarding illegal shops and carts in the commercial centers of Islamabad.
+On October 17, 2022, Azeem spoke on her calling attention notice regarding illegal shops and carts in the commercial centers of Islamabad.
 The matter was forwarded to the standing committee on Interior.

+Istehkam-e-Pakistan Party

+On 18 August 2023, she joined the Istehkam-e-Pakistan Party.